Nov11/cs186-2013/readme.md

 When catalog.txt and data.data is placed in project top level of folder.
 The command line can't read table file due to path issue.
 Catalog.java used getParent to retrieve parent directory of catalog.txt if invoked by parser.
 If parser gets a relative path without parent directory, the original code results in path that begins with 'null'.
 A fix is to use no parent path if the return value is null.

+##### below is for project 2:
 ```
 SimpleDB>  select d.f1, d.f2 from data d;
  select d.f1, d.f2 from data d;